eirikt/tippekonkurranse/README.md

 * Create offline-capable solution just for the heck of it

 #### v? : Some kind of Facebook integration
-* User image
+* User images
+* Better FaceBook URL presence: see http://stackoverflow.com/questions/6530420/control-the-image-that-facebook-shows-when-i-like-a-url
-* Inline presentation of tippekonkurranse standings
+* Inline presentation of tippekonkurranse standings ...

 #### v? : Public and official (hopefully) Tippeliga data service
 * Verify/validate data micro-formats in use